PILLAR REPORT

 Zac’s workaround: “Of course - quick one before I go, just so I know what to send over: what’s the biggest problem out of everything we talked about and I’ll focus on that?”

-These comebacks are smart responses to a classic brush-off.
-Jordan’s early-call approach uses a respectful tone and offers value before the email even lands, a great way to earn permission without being pushy.
-His mid-call tactic shifts focus to personalisation, making it harder for the prospect to disengage.
+These responses show how to handle a common brush-off with a more thoughtful approach.
+Jordan’s early-call technique uses a respectful tone and delivers value before the email is even sent, a strong way to earn permission without being pushy.
+His mid-call tactic shifts the focus to personalisation, making it harder for the prospect to disengage.

 Jordan’s workaround: “What was the business challenge you were trying to solve out of interest ...
 It sounds like the tool didn't hit the mark, do you mind asking who you used...
 What was missing from your perspective?”